dperkins3pi/Mathematics-of-Deep-Learning/README.md

 This repository contains various labs from MATH 522, a course on the mathematics of Deep Learning at BYU.
-The most significant work is the file MathematicsOfDeepQLearning.ipynb.
-This is the code for the research paper stored as Paper_DeepQLearning.pdf.
+The most significant work is the file Paper_DeepQLearning.pdf (with the corresponding code at MathematicsOfDeepQLearning.ipynb).
 In this project, I worked in a groupd of 3 to better understand the effects of the epsilon decay schedules and prioritized experience replay in deep Q-learning algorithms.

 **Research Project Abstract**